elatimore-20/membership-inference-attack-distilbert-agnews/README.md

 Please download it from the link below and place it in the project root:

 [https://drive.google.com/drive/folders/1coVbns_LLQjivDk_0MrfrkqHt_EI7AHh?usp=sharing]

-After downloading, extract the folder so that the structure is:
+After downloading, place the extracted folder in the repository root so the path is:

-victim_model_distilbert_agnews/
+./victim_model_distilbert_agnews/

 The notebook expects this exact folder name and location.
+Run all cells from top to bottom without skipping cells.

 ⸻